THJepTheDep/MAZOS/README.md

 ```

 > **Note**
-> You CANT use this OS on Linux or Mac BECAUSE this is only a beta of my OS (Operating System)
+> You CANT use this OS on Linux OR Mac because this is only a beta of my OS (Operating System)

 ## Download